-The maritime sector is a crucial part of global trade, responsible for 90% of it.
-However, it also contributes significantly to global greenhouse gas (GHG) emissions, with 2.5% coming from this sector and 13% from the EU transport sector.
+The maritime sector is responsible for 90% of global trade.
+However, it also contributes to 2.5% of global greenhouse gas (GHG) emissions, and 13% of emissions from the EU transportation sector.
 The International Maritime Organization (IMO) has mandated a 50% reduction in GHG emissions from shipping by 2050 compared to 2008 levels.
 Meanwhile, the European Commission (EC) “Fit for 55” plan is more ambitious, targeting a 55% reduction in GHG by 2030 and 90% by 2050 compared to 1990 levels.
-To achieve these goals, the maritime industry needs to adopt a range of approaches, including high-efficiency energy conversion technologies, energy-saving solutions, onboard electrification, and renewable/climate-neutral fuels.
+To achieve these goals, the maritime industry needs to adopt a range of approaches, including high-efficiency energy conversion technologies, low carbon renewable fuels, and energy-saving solutions including onboard electrification.

 Expected Impacts